 - New STEM extension EAD card begins the day after the expiration of the 12 month EAD card and ends 24 months later, no matter the date of adjudication.

-- It is possible to change employers during the 17 months.
-The new employment must meet the STEM extension requirements.
+- It is possible to change employers during the 24 months.
+The new employment must meet the STEM extension requirements and a new I-983 training plan must be submitted to the school.

 - Students whose applications are received before the EAD card expires will be able to continue employment while the extension application is pending until they receive the final decision from USCIS on the application or for 180 days, whichever comes first.
 It is possible to change employment while application is pending, as long as the new employment meets STEM extension requirements.